-- I also suggest using Grammarly.com – this online app is free and will help with essay structure, spelling and grammar.
+- I also suggest using com– this online app is free and will help with essay structure, spelling and grammar.

 - Be careful of your word count!

 At the end of the day the most important thing to stress is your interest in the subject, your knowledge and what makes you suitable.
 Make this as clear as possible.
-For more information simply follow the UCAS structure, it’s easily explained and sums up what a personal statement needs to be.
+For more information, a good resource is to follow the UK UCAS structure, particularly relevant if you’re applying to British institutions obviously, it’s easily explained and sums up what a personal statement needs to be.